ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - ‘Alerts’ to give flexibility for a range of medium to high-importance items (but not in HMPPS)

 <div class="govuk-inset-text">
-    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alerts’ has a different meaning in DPS</a> and HMPPS.
-Do not use this term for anything apart from this meaning in HMPPS services.
+    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alerts’ has a specific meaning in DPS</a> and HMPPS.
+Only use this title in HMPPS if you're referring to alerts produced by NOMIS, DPS or NDelius.
 </div>

 #### Hidden text